open-contracting-extensions/ocds_enquiry_extension/README.md

 ### Unreleased

-* Remove the `+partyRole.csv` codelist, whose codes already exist in OCDS 1.1
+* Remove the `+partyRole.csv` codelist patch, whose codes already exist in OCDS 1.1
 * Make `Enquiry.id` required so that enquiries are merged by identifier
 * Make `Tender.enquiries` non-nullable